Queue replacement principle for corridor problems with heterogeneous commuters: Introduction

 This study constructs a systematic approach to solving the DSO problem.
 Specifically, by combining the bottleneck-based decomposition property and the theory of optimal transport, we show that the DSO problem can be solved by sequentially solving single bottleneck problems. \item[(2) Proof of the QRP:]{$ $}

 This study investigates the DSO and DUE problems in corridor networks considering commuters' heterogeneity in terms of the value of schedule delay.
-We successfully prove that the QRP holds under certain conditions.
+We successfully prove that the QRP holds under certain conditions. \item[(3) Derivation of the analytical DUE solution:]{$ $}